RISCV-on-Microsemi-FPGA/LiteOS/miv-rv32im-liteos-port-test/README.md

 that is required for this project.
 If you update the FPGA design, the hw_platform.h must be updated accordingly.

-The preprocessor LOS_M2S150_RV32 must be defined for this project.
+The preprocessor macro LOS_M2S150_RV32 must be defined for this project.

 ### Microsemi RISC-V Port:
     Folders Added:
         \kernel\cpu\riscv
         \platform\M2S150_RV32
-        \projects\M2S150_RV32_SoftConsole

     Files Updated:
         kernel\config\los_config.h